finos/tracdap/README.md

 in which to build and deploy models, orchestrate complex workflows and run analytics.

-TRAC is designed to break the trade-off that has traditionally been required, between flexible (but uncontrolled) analytics solutions and highly controlled (but inflexible) production platforms.
+TRAC is designed to break the trade-off that has traditionally been required, between flexible (but uncontrolled) analytics solutions and highly controlled (but inflexible) production model platforms.
 It offers best of both worlds, power, control and analytical flexibility.

 The core platform services - i.e. TRAC Data & Analytics Platform (or TRAC D.A.P.) - are maintained by `finTRAC Limited <https://www.fintrac.co.uk>`_ in association with the `finos Foundation <https://www.finos.org>`_